Mapelsun/invoice-app/README.md

-### Objective

-Your challenge is to build out this invoicing application for Papershift GmbH's accounting department and get it looking as close to the design as possible.

 ### Brief

 Using JavaScript and Vue, your task is to build out the project to the design files provided in the `/designs` folder.
 The functionality outlined in **Expected Behaviour** is more important than implementing the designs pixel-perfect.
-You are only supposed to build out the desktop version of the assignment and it does not need to be responsive.

 All the required assets for this project are in the `/assets` folder.
 The assets are already exported for the correct screen size and optimized.
 Some images are reusable at multiple screen sizes.
 So if you don't see an image in a specific folder, it will typically be in another folder for that page.